fandau1/Pool-Matrix-Monitor/README.md

   * [DallasTemperature](https://github.com/milesburton/Arduino-Temperature-Control-Library) - *from milesburton*
   * [Ethernet2](https://github.com/adafruit/Ethernet2) - *from adafruit*
   * [DST_RTC](https://github.com/andydoro/DST_RTC) - *from andydoro*

-# PCB
-  I designed PCB oneside only with some proclaim wires :).
-So, you can easily create in home or you can solder on prototype pcb.
-  **PS: In this time isn'nt pcb uploaded :) .
-In early time will be upload.**

 ## Planned Features
   * [ ] send data to database (MYSQL), ThingSpeak